triton-inference-server/model_navigator/docs/helm_charts.md

 ```

 Each generated charts is stored in separate catalogs and contains:
-- Charts for model inference
+- Charts for model inference,
-- Charts for inference tester
+- Charts for inference tester,
-- toolkit with additional scripts
+- toolkit with additional scripts,
-- Dockerfile which is used in deployment
+- Dockerfile which is used in deployment,

 Example:
 ```